EclipseFdn/ecdtools.eclipse.org/content/community/_index.md

 hide_page_title: true
 hide_sidebar: true
 show_featured_footer: false
-container: "container-fluid"
 ---

-{{< grid/section-container>}}
-{{<grid/div class="margin-bottom-30 margin-top-30" isMarkdown="true">}}
+## Open Source and Open Collaboration

 [Eclipse Cloud Development Tools](https://ecdtools.eclipse.org) (ECD Tools) is a community of members, adopters, developers, and other contributors that collaborate to define, promote and implement Web and Cloud-based development tools and drive the evolution and broad adoption of these tools.

-You will find below ways to get involved.

-## Open Source and Open Collaboration

 The ECD Tools working group is a vendor-neutral community made up of Eclipse Foundation members that wish to freely collaborate on new technology development in the Cloud Dev Tools space.

 Membership in the working group brings many [benefits](https://www.eclipse.org/org/workinggroups/), including joint marketing initiatives and direct access to a community of skilled and dedicated open source developers.

+You will find below ways to get involved.

 ## Communication Channels